This is a super simple recipe that people love and want to make over and over again.

-Jiffy Corn Muffin Mix is a wonderful treat.
+Jiffy Corn Muffin Mix is a wonderful treat and so much better than bread.
 You can make it with or without sugar to get a different flavor.

-But, I’ve made it plenty of times when it turns out dry and crumbly.
+I’ve made cornbread plenty of times when it turns out dry and crumbly.
 There’s nothing worse than spending time baking cornbread only to have it turn out dry.

 How To Make Jiffy Cornbread More Moist